-Finding the Key to Ethical and Effective Supports in the Classroom Environment
+Understanding Autism Spectrum Disorders: The Key to Ethical and Effective Supports

 The number of children diagnosed with Autism Spectrum Disorders (ASD) has grown exponentially within the past two decades.
 Acknowledging that accurate numbers are difficult to measure for a disability defined by characteristics, the Centers for Disease Control Autism and Developmental Disabilities Monitoring Network reports that currently approximately one in every eighty-eight children is diagnosed with an Autism Spectrum Disorder.

 As a result of this reported prevalence, many sources have reported on the subject, including professional journals, the media, and personal accounts.
 With so much information, it is difficult to know what is to be trusted.
 The professional bias is to lean toward the scientific information found in peer-reviewed journals.
 However, it is important to recognize that there is bias in every source of information.

 Research, and sources of research funding, are also questionable.
 In a summit of experts held at Harvard University by the Autism Self-Advocacy Network (ASAN) in December 2011, the ethical and moral issues regarding research agendas and funding sources for ASD research was the topic of discussion.
 A major point made by Ari Ne’eman, president of ASAN, was that the agenda for funding research is not in sync with the mandates of disability policy (Autism is one of the 13 disabilities listed in the Individuals with Disabilities Education Act of 1991), which addresses quality of life issues.
 The vast majority of funded research is focused on cure and understanding of the etiology of ASD.